 - Seniors tend to be easier targets for products like health services that will increase longevity, and they are also targeted frequently by Medicare scammers.

 - They are less likely to report being the target of a scam, for fear of being embarrassed or humiliated by family members.

 - Con artists know that aging individuals can have trouble remembering certain information.
 They also know that it can take weeks or months for an elderly person to find out that they have been swindled.

 - In scams involving telemarketing, email, or other electronic forms, seniors are less likely to know where to report the fraudulent activity.

 Talking about money with your parents can be a touchy subject, which is why seven out of ten people say they have trouble communicating with an aging relative.
-But scams like this one serve to highlight the importance of talking seriously about money with your elderly relatives.
+But scams like this one highlight the importance of talking seriously about money with your elderly relatives.